 - Pain and suffering damages like loss of enjoyment of life, mental anguish, post-traumatic stress disorder (PTSD), and other emotional damages.

 You might be reading this page because you lost a loved one in a pedestrian accident.
-If so, we offer our deepest condolences and know that money can never bring back a lost loved one.
-That being said, our lawyers are deeply passionate about helping mourning families seek recovery for monetary losses so they don’t have to bear that burden.
+Our pedestrian accident lawyers in Atlanta are deeply passionate about helping mourning families seek recovery for monetary losses so they don’t have to bear that burden.